eminesa/eminesa/README.md

 # Hey🖖🏽 I am Emine

-## 👩🏻‍💻 Currently working on my own app
+## 👩🏻‍💻 Currently working on personal project

 Download the app on the Play Store: